 Sometimes nonsurgical treatments such as exercising devices (eg, passive jaw motion devices) or anterior repositioning appliances

 Disk derangement with reduction does not require treatment if the patient can open reasonably wide (about 40 mm or the width of the index, middle, and ring fingers) without discomfort.
 If pain occurs, mild analgesics, such as nonsteroidal anti-inflammatory drugs (NSAIDs; ibuprofen 400 mg orally every 6 hours), can be used.
 Some patients benefit from doing passive jaw-motion exercises using commercially available mechanical devices.

 Disk derangement without reduction may not require treatment other than analgesics.
-Oral appliances may help if the articular disk has not been significantly deformed and may reduce forces on the retrodiskal tissues, thereby encouraging adaptation of these tissues.
+Oral appliances may help if the disk has not been significantly deformed and may reduce forces on the retrodiskal tissues, thereby encouraging adaptation of these tissues to form a pseudodisk.
 However, long-term use may result in irreversible changes in oral architecture.
 In some cases, the patient is instructed to slowly stretch the disk out of position, which allows the jaw to open normally.
 Various arthroscopic and open surgical procedures are available when conservative treatment fails.